Laparoscopic cholecystectomy is the removal of the

-Laparoscopic colectomy is removal of a portion of the colon (large intestine) with minimally invasive ‘keyhole’ surgery and the aid of a camera.
-A small incision is made in the abdominal wall near the navel, through which a laparoscope, a flexible lighted tube with a camera attached, is inserted to view the colon.
-The surgery (resection) is carried out with instruments inserted in other small cuts in the abdomen.
-The colon is extracted using another slightly larger incision.
-The remaining ends of the colon are reattached .
-Laparoscopic colectomy permits a shorter hospital stay and shorter recovery time with less pain.
-It is not suitable for all patients who need colon surgery.
+with the aid of a camera inserted into the abdomen (also known as keyhole surgery).
+A small incision is made in the abdominal wall near the navel, through which a laparoscope, a flexible lighted tube with a camera attached, is inserted to view the gallbladder.
+The surgery is carried out with instruments inserted in three other small cuts made in the right upper part of the abdomen.
+The gallbladder is then taken out through one of the incisions.
+Laparoscopic cholecystectomy is a minimally invasive technique that permits a shorter hospital stay and shorter recovery time with less pain.

 For other locations use the refine search location field below

 Dr McKay is committed to providing you with the latest safe, minimally-invasive surgical techniques, including endoscopic surgery, and transanal endoscopic . . .